Rajendra Patil Yadravkar

-Dr. Rajendra Shamraoji Patil (Yadravkar) is a politician from Kolhapur district, Maharashtra who is currently Minister of State in the government of Maharashtra.
+Dr. Rajendra Shamraoji Patil (Yadravkar) is a politician from Kolhapur district, Maharashtra who was Minister of State in the government of Maharashtra formed by Shiv Sena party.
 He was appointed Minister of state for Public Health & Family Welfare, Medical Education, Food & Drug Administration, Textile, Culture Affairs in the Government of Maharashtra.
-He is current Member of Maharashtra Legislative Assembly from Shirol Vidhan Sabha constituency as an independent member.
+He is now a Member of Maharashtra Legislative Assembly from Shirol Vidhan Sabha constituency elected as an independent member.